cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 - `ChainID` specifies the unique identifier of the blockchain the transaction pertains to.
 - `AccountNumber` is an identifier for the account.
 - `Sequence`is the value of a counter measuring how many transactions have been sent from the account.
 It is used to prevent replay attacks.
+- `TimeoutHeight` allows a transaction to be rejected if it's committed at a height greater than the timeout.
 - `Gas` refers to how much [gas](../basics/gas-fees.md), which represents computational resources, Tx consumes.
 Gas is dependent on the transaction and is not precisely calculated until execution, but can be estimated by providing auto as the value for `Gas`.
 - `GasAdjustment` can be used to scale gas up in order to avoid underestimating.
 For example, users can specify their gas adjustment as 1.5 to use 1.5 times the estimated gas.
 - `GasPrices` specifies how much the user is willing pay per unit of gas, which can be one or multiple denominations of tokens.
 For example, --gas-prices=0.025uatom, 0.025upho means the user is willing to pay 0.025uatom AND 0.025upho per unit of gas.